Houston Eye Injury Attorneys

 Scratched Eye (Corneal Abrasion)

-In the event that the eye’s surface is penetrated by a foreign object (fish hook, piece of metal, etc.) it is of dire importance that the afflicted seek immediate medical attention.
+If the eye’s surface is penetrated by a foreign object (fish hook, piece of metal, etc.), it is of dire importance that the afflicted seek immediate medical attention.
 The penetrating object should never be removed without the help of an eye specialist, as the removal of the object can be just as traumatic to the eye as the initial penetration of the eye.

 Acid burns in the eye are usually an extremely painful experience for the injured; however, these burns are often not as serious as other burns.
 The acid can usually be washed out of the eye with water, but medical attention may be required if burning persists or if the acidity of the liquid is high.
 Alkali burns are much more serious than acid burns.
 Alkali burns are initially not as painful or as noticeable as acid burns, but they can do serious damage to an eye if they are not taken care of.
 The injured should follow the printed label guidance (found on the product) that will alert the injured to the next steps.